FlexyTools/Flexy.Docs/GameTemplates/Barley-Breaks/Readme.md

 - Flexy.UI
 - Flexy Project Structure

-Also here you can see how to structure project and code to keep it clean, modular and easy to maintain.
+Also every FlexyTT show you how to structure project and code to keep it clean, modular and easy to maintain

+### Structure:
 - [Project structure and Assets](ProjectStructureAndAssets.md)
 - [Code Structure and Flexy Project Template](CodeStructureAndFlexyProjectTemplate.md)